Template

 Template and action variables

 State-based and trigger-based template entities have the special template variable this available in their templates and actions.
-The this variable is the state object of the entity and aids self-referencing of an entity’s state and attribute in templates and actions.
+The this variable is the current state object of the entity and aids self-referencing of an entity’s state and attributes in templates and actions.
 Trigger-based entities also provide the trigger data.

 Rate limiting updates